 Within the body of your fast food cover letter, aim to tell the story of how you achieved your success.
 Also, write about how this would help out your potential team.

-Ending your fast food cover letter to avoid "Sincerely yours"
+Ending your fast food cover letter to avoid "sincerely yours"

 Yes, this sort of closing statement may work best before your signature.